williamjusticedavis/CPP-video-manipulation-project/README.md

 # Video Processing Application

-This C++ console application allows users to process videos by resizing them or adding text overlays.
+This C++ console application allows users to process videos by resizing them, adding text overlays, trimming, rotating, and applying filters.
 The application utilizes OpenCV for video processing and CMake as the build system.

 ## Features

 - **Video Conversion**: Converts input videos to `.avi` format.
 - **Resize Video**: Allows the user to resize the video to custom dimensions.
 - **Add Text Overlay**: Adds a user-defined text overlay to the video.
+- **Trim Video**: Trims a specific portion of the video based on user-defined start and end times.
+- **Rotate Video**: Rotates the video by 90, 180, or 270 degrees.
+- **Filter Application**: Applies filters like grayscale and blur to the video.

 ## Prerequisites